bjbeasley/bjbeasley.github.io/index.md

 I designed and implemented some of the major systems:
 * Robust interactive dialogue system
 * Branching narrative system
-* Obstacle aware-AI for physics based single-thruster AI ships
+* Obstacle-aware AI for physics-based single-thruster AI ships

 I also created the story and all of the graphics and art for the project.
 Including generative sprites made with [Processing](https://processing.org/).